 Editorial style guides

 An editorial style guide defines an editorial group's guidelines for communication.
+That is, an editorial style guide provides a set of answers to questions about writing choices.
 For example, which of the following rules should your organization adopt for headings?

 - Put headings in sentence case (capitalize only the first word of each heading)

 - Put headings in title case (capitalize most of the words in each heading)